 Gather colorful fabric scraps from other old sheets or clothes you no longer need.
 With a bit of creativity and basic sewing skills, you can piece together these different fabrics from old bed linens to create a beautiful and cozy quilt that tells a unique story of its own.

 If you’re repurposing sturdy flannel sheets with other fleecy fabrics, you can even tie yourself a no-sew quilt.
-Your quilt will keep you warm and bring a touch of nostalgia and sustainability to your bedroom decor.
+Your quilt of flannel and fleece will keep you warm and bring a touch of nostalgia and sustainability to your bedroom decor.

 Create Duvet Covers